The importance of Process Mapping in eLearning Design

 We all know that users hold the key to success when a new process of any sort (with or without an IT system) is introduced.
 Our project with Connect Plus Services, around the introduction of the new Dart Charge scheme at the Dartford Tunnel, presented a similar process mapping challenge.
 Construction had been planned and signed off but the intricacies of how the tunnel’s toll operators would actually do their job outside the toll booth had not been worked through in minute detail.
 This was a particularly challenging project in terms of understanding the processes, especially given the amount of construction, the endless traffic and the need to keep everything moving on the busiest motorway in Europe.

 The ‘lean’ approach to process improvement ensures that users not only recognise their role in the end to end process, they see the entire process.
 It instantly becomes obvious what will transpire if they do not complete their specific part of the puzzle.
-Engage Process Suite is our tool of choice in these project situations.
+Engage Process is our tool of choice in these project situations.
 ‘Professional’ process mapping tools require business process mapping experts, training and technical support, as well as extensive time and lots of budget.
-With Engage Process Suite we are using a tool that is designed to support the entire project team – the people building the processes and the systems to support those processes.
+With Engage Process we are using a tool that is designed to support the entire project team – the people building the processes and the systems to support those processes.
 We can bring together all of the people involved in the project (SMEs, system configuration, etc.) to replicate and manipulate the process, visualise each stage and compare outcomes.

-The process content that we create using the Process Suite can be embedded within the eLearning to provide an end to end process, building the eLearning content behind each step in the process.
+The process content that we create using Engage Process can be embedded within the eLearning to provide an end to end process, building the eLearning content behind each step in the process.
 All of the steps can be seen as part of the process, regardless of whether they are system or non-system based.
-So, for the proportion of the process that is IT, we can link the eLearning simulations behind that part of the process from Engage Process Suite.
+So, for the proportion of the process that is IT, we can link the eLearning simulations behind that part of the process from Engage.

 Latest posts by Janice Brown (see all)